 Firstly, the following are Federal endorsements: H, N, P, S, T, and X even though only P, S, and N endorsements are recognized by the Tennessee CLP.
-With that said, Tennessee holders with “P” endorsement are not allowed to operate a CMV that transports passengers, “S” endorsement Tennessee holders are prohibited from school bus operation, and “N” endorsement Tennessee holders can only operate empty tank vehicles and banned from driving tanks previously carrying hazardous materials.
+With that said, Tennessee holders with “P” endorsement are not allowed to operate a CMV that transports passengers, “S” endorsement Tennessee holders are prohibited from school bus operation, and “N” endorsement Tennessee holders can only operate empty tank vehicles and are banned from driving tanks previously carrying hazardous materials.

 - H (Knowledge test only) – hazardous materials